rioncm/BirdSong-backend/docs/noaa_days_data.md

 ## 1. Prerequisites
 - NOAA no longer requires an API key, but the service still accepts one.
 If you have a token, expose it via the `NOAA_API_TOKEN` environment variable.
 - Include a descriptive `User-Agent` header in all requests (e.g., `BirdSong/1.0 (contact@example.com)`); populate it in `config.yaml` under `data_sources` so `initialize_environment` can pass it to the NOAA client.
-- Determine the latitude/longitude for each monitoring site (camera, microphone, or region).
+- Determine the latitude/longitude for each monitoring site (stream, microphone, or region).
   - Coordinates are already available in the BirdSong config; reuse them to avoid drift.
 - Decide on a primary timezone for daily aggregation (e.g., America/Los_Angeles).
 NOAA data is UTC; convert timestamps before writing local-day rows.